GrinonBarrett/Taksidos/Jitter.md

 **Run Speed**: It may run up to 1 foot per move.

-**Flying Speed**: If it is not prone, it may fly up to 10 yards per move.
-If it is not prone, it can hover
+**Flying Speed**: It may fly up to 10 yards per move.
+If it is not prone, it can hover.

 **Unarmed Attacks**;

- • Venomous Bite: It meagre frame is only sufficent in harming a diminutive creature it is brawling with or grappled.
-This is a bare attack.
+ • Weak Strike: It meagre frame is only sufficent in harming a creature it is brawling with or grappled of the same size or smaller.
+This is a melee bare attack.

 -----